ABOUT

 In 2022, they debuted as an opera stage director for Opera Lafayette’s Silvain which premiered in NYC’s Museo del Barrio and Washington DC’s Kennedy Center.
 That year, they also premiered “Eclipsis”, a short film produced by Mexico’s National University Cinematheque (Filmoteca UNAM) and awarded Best Experimental Film at Ann Arbor Film Festival (2023), Best Direction at Black Canvas (2023), among other prizes.

-They are in postproduction for their second feature film Our Body Is an Expanding Star (2025), co-directed with their brother Semillites Hernández Velasco.
-This project has been supported by FOCINE-IMCINE (2021)and Firelight Media’s William Greaves Fund (United States, 2021).
-They are also developing their upcoming film “Capolcuahuitl”, selected in Catapulta-Ficunam (2025).
+Their second filmm Our Body Is an Expanding Star (2025), is co-directed with their brother Semillites Hernández Velasco.
+This project has been supported by FOCINE-IMCINE (2021) and Firelight Media’s William Greaves Fund (United States, 2021).
+It will have its World Premiere at IDFA’s Envision Competition on November 2025.

-Hernández Velasco has been a recipient of México’s Jóvenes Creadores grant (2023-2024), a Macdowell fellow (2024), a Flaherty Seminar Professional Development Fellow (2019) and Full Frame’s Charles C. Guggenheim Emerging Artist Award recipient (2019).
-They are also a film professor.
+They have been a recipient of México’s Jóvenes Creadores grant (2023-2024), a Flaherty Seminar Professional Development Fellow (2019) and Full Frame’s Charles C. Guggenheim Emerging Artist Award recipient (2019).

 DOWNLOAD PORTRAIT HERE